-Repeat signs and double bars are signaled by R followed by 1, r, lr, d, D, or dl for left repeat, right repeat, left-right repeat, thin-thin double bar, thin-thick Double bar, or thin-thin double bar followed by left repeat.
-Rb forces a single bar before a movement break (page 16), where otherwise by default there is a double bar.
+Repeat signs, double bars, and other bar-ending options are signaled by R followed by 1, r, lr, d, D, dl, b or z for left repeat, right repeat, left-right repeat, thin-thin double bar, thin-thick Double bar, thin-thin double bar followed by left repeat, single bar, or blank (invisible) barline.
+Some of these have peculiarities.
+Rb forces a single bar before a movement break (page 17), where otherwise by default there is a double bar.
 That can be useful for example if you change the number of instruments (via an option in the movement-break command) in the middle of a movement.
+Rz will cause a blank barline at the end of the current system, not necessarily the current bar.
+It can be used together with blind meter changes if you want to split a bar across a system break.
+If Rlr falls at a system break, PMX will automatically split it in two.
+The symbol Rdl will likewise be split at a system break, but if not at a system break, the d will be ignored.

 These symbols must be in the first voice.
 It is best only to place them before the first note in an input block or if necessary after the last one; otherwise scor2prt may behave erratically.

-Using two separate R.. symbols in succession will cause unpredictable results.
+Using two separate R symbols in succession will cause unpredictable results.